ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

 On line 5-6, we create a response object `cola_json` which stores the request-response from the url <https://world.openfoodfacts.org/api/v0/product/4890008100309.json>.

 In order to retrieve the data from the response object, we need to convert the raw response content into a JSON type data structure.
 This is achieved by using `.json()` method on line 7.
-The `.json()` method return a Python dictionary object (type `dict`) that represents that same data as the JSON that was returned from url.
+The `.json()` method returns a Python dictionary object (type `dict`) that represents that same data as the JSON that was returned from url.

 The `pprint(cola_data)` line gives us a printout of the Python Dictionary representation of this JSON object.
 That representation is very large, so we don't include here on this web page, but, you can see it [at this link](cola_data_as_python_dict/)